 To listen to the full playlist, sign up for a free Spotify account.

-NOTE Magazine Spring 2019 Issue Launches!
-Indianapolis has a robust local classical music scene, worthy of being treasured as one of our city’s defining assets.
-And with NOTE, Classical Music Indy aims to tell stories that will delight and surprise avi …
+NOTE Magazine Spring 2020 Issue Launches!
+Indianapolis has a robust classical music scene, worthy of being treasured as one of our city’s defining assets.
+NOTE takes a deeper look into classical festivals local and on a national scale.
+Purchase NOTE Fo …